TooTallNate/HtmlMedia/README.md

    JavaScript compatibility libraries (i.e.
    [Prototype's Event.observe](http://api.prototypejs.org/dom/event/observe/)).

+ * As the fallback technology used is Flash, `HtmlMedia` can provide playback support for `FLV` files.
+This should be a **standards compliant** way to embed Flash video files via the standard `<video>` element.
+Possibly the new easiest way to include `FLV`s on your site?

-Ultimately, this gives the web developer access to the HTML5 Audio and Video API on all browsers with Flash installed (~98%), with **AT LEAST** the codecs supported by the Flash fallback guaranteed to work, plus any other codecs that the web browser's implementation decides to implement.
+Ultimately, this gives the web developer access to the HTML5 Audio and Video API on all browsers with Flash installed (~98%), with **AT LEAST** the codecs supported by the Flash fallback guaranteed to work, plus any other codecs that the web browser's implementation decided to implement.

 Supported Browsers
 ------------------